Vegetable Man: Official release

 Although popular as a bootleg in a low quality form for decades, the song was not officially released until 2016, when it appeared on The Early Years 1965–1972 box set.
 The remastered version of the song was given its radio debut on BBC Radio 6 Music on 4 November 2016.
 It was performed live for the first time by Nick Mason's Saucerful of Secrets on their 2018 European Tour.
+A recording is included on their 2020 live album Live at the Roundhouse.